Six reasons your auto insurance policy could be cancelled

 This article has been updated from a previous version.

-Your insurance company has the right to cancel your policy for several reasons.
+An insurance company may cancel your policy for various reasons, including non-payment of premiums, changes in risk factors, misrepresentation, or discontinuation of coverage in your area, just to name a few.
 And if that happens, not only will it reflect poorly on your record — it could result in a higher premium with the next provider.

 For example, the difference in monthly premiums for a 35-year-old male driver in Toronto, Ont. who’s never had a policy cancelled versus having a policy cancelled due to non-payment saw an increase of $163 a month (or $1,958 a year) on the lowest rate available.